 Jump on your account right now and look through one of your top boards.
 Try to view it like a normal Pinterest user would and write down five of your pins that need updating with a fresh font that is easier to read.

-Also take a look at the example above of the two different pins for “Homemade Whipped Honey Butter.”
-The pin on the left is older, with font that is skinny, covers itself, blends into the background, and is not easily read when you are quickly scrolling.
+Also, take a look at the example above of the two different pins for “Homemade Whipped Honey Butter.”
+The pin on the left is older, with a font that is skinny, covers itself, blends into the background, and is not easily read when you are quickly scrolling.
 Compare that to the newer pin on the right with brighter colors and bolder fonts.
 You want to be sure your pins stand out like the one does on the right.

 5. Create multiple pin images for the same URL.